grro/pv_forecast/README.md

 **Train the library with real measurements**

 It is essential that the PvPowerForecast library will be provided with real measured PV values of our PV system.
-The provided real data is used as train data to adapt the internal prediction model on your environment.
+The provided real data is used to adapt the internal prediction model to your specific environment.
-Providing additional technical parameters of your PV system such as installed power or cardinal direction is not required.
-This **libray is self-learning**.
+Providing technical parameters of your PV system such as installed power or cardinal direction is not required.
+The **libray is self-learning**.

 ```
 # please provide the real measured PV power value periodically.
 The period should be between 1 minute and 10 minutes.
 while True: